I-907Premium Processing

 What does premium processing actually guarantee?

-Premium processing guarantees USCIS will issue a response on your underlying petition within a fixed window — 15 business days for I-129, 15 business days for I-140, and 30 business days for eligible I-539 and I-765 categories.
-The response can be approval, denial, RFE, NOID, or referral — not just approval.
+Premium processing guarantees USCIS will issue a response within a fixed window: 15 business days for I-129, 15 or 45 business days for I-140 depending on classification, and 30 business days for eligible I-539 and I-765 categories.
+The response can be approval, denial, RFE, NOID, or referral, not just approval.

 How much is premium processing in 2026?